DavesCodeMusings/mqttServiceCheck/README.md

 ## Why would anybody do that?

 The goal of MQTT Service Check is to allow basic monitoring of home network services through a standard integration with a home automation system like Home Assistant.
+There are other programs that do this already.
+I was happily using Statping for a while.
+I create this for better integration with Home Assistant.

 ## How does it work?